-1. You’re too stressed – cortisol, our stress hormone, pumps sugar into our blood so that we have enough energy for our ‘fight or flight’ response.
+1. You're too stressed – cortisol, your stress hormone, pumps sugar into our blood so that you have enough energy for your ‘fight or flight' response.
 That extra sugar gets mopped up by insulin and goes straight to our fat cells for storage.
 A stressed body hangs on to fat for dear life!

 TIP; Make sure you are getting enough rest and relaxation.
 Even 10 mins a day of deep breathing will help!